auburn-comp-math/math-5630-6630/index.md

 # Before you start

 This repository hosts the course material for Math 5630/6630: **Introduction to Numerical Analysis I** at Auburn University.
-The course will use the textbook written by *A First Course in Numerical Methods* by U. M. Ascher and C. Greif, 2011.
+The course will use the textbook **A First Course in Numerical Methods** by U. M. Ascher and C. Greif, 2011.

 The following books are also recommended for this course: